Skip to main content

 Modify & Flash Firmware

-Firmware for all modules is built with PlatformIO and runs on ESP32 microcontrollers.
-Modify the code to fit your needs, then flash via USB or over-the-air once installed.
+Firmware for all modules is built with ESP-IDF and runs on ESP32 microcontrollers.
+Modify the code to fit your needs, or flash a pre-built release straight from your browser.

 • FreeRTOS task-based architecture